 Once they’re copied, I immediately copy them to my NAS – networked attached storage.
 If you don’t have a NAS, and even if you do, you can instead (or also) back these up immediately to any cloud storage you have – Google Drive, OneDrive, etc. The point is to have at least two copies of the original files: one you’ll cull and edit on your workstation to make your final photos, and the backup(s).

 Do this while the files are copying off to your system, or the NAS or cloud storage.
 I said this in a comment to a YouTube video by UK photographer James Popsys:

 While you’re backing up the photos off your card(s), check your batteries with your camera to determine which ones are still good or decent (50% or more) and which ones need to be charged.
 Integrate it into your “got home” routine.
 On site or in the field, segregating the dead from good batteries can save you a little bit of time – that way you’re not wasting about 30s because you grabbed a dead one.
 But, again, checking and charging your batteries should be part of what you do when you get home.
 Do it while you’re backing up your card(s).

 If you have a separate battery grip for your camera that doesn’t plug directly into the battery compartment, use this as a chance to rotate the batteries as well if they aren’t low enough you feel the need to charge them.
-I always make sure the battery with the higher charge is in the battery grip since the camera seems to want to pull from that battery more.
+I always make sure the battery with the higher charge is the one the camera is configured to use first.